 12. Apart from noise, our company does assessment for other pollutants like air, water and waste.
 So, how can ODEN fit into that to meet our comprehensive assessment needs?

-Though ODEN is primarily a transport noise assessment platform, it also supports air pollution modelling using MISKAM and AUSTAL based air pollution sub-modules.
+Though ODEN is primarily a transport noise assessment platform, it also supports air pollution modelling using MISKAM, AUSTAL, AERMOD, CALINE and EMFAC-HK based air pollution sub-modules.
 Projects to include water pollution modelling and flood analysis are underway.
 This is attributable to ODEN’s extensible architecture and it’s capability of handling varied and massive data sets combined with the fact that most types of modelling requires common components such as digital terrain models and built environment models.

 For more information, please contact NGIS or our resellers.

 13. What is the pre-requisite to run ODEN?

 The basic or minimum requirements for a client computer to run ODEN are:

 – Wired or wireless network

 – Chrome 75 or above (preferred)

 – Microsoft Edge 44 or above